Your mission, if you choose to accept, is to commit to increasing your family’s vegetable intake this summer (or right now!).

 You can find the entire series here: Organic Gardening (it lists posts in reverse order though).

-The first in the series was on the benefits of traditional gardening, and then Renee details other forms, including raised bed gardening (link no longer available), landscape gardening (link no longer available), and container gardening.
+The first in the series was on benefits of Eden gardening, and then Renee details other forms, including raised bed gardening (link no longer available), landscape gardening (link no longer available), and container gardening.
 You’ll also learn about natural pest and weed control, how and when to plant, harvest and preserve many vegetables, and a few notes from me about ants and tomatoes.

 So…where are you getting your veggies this summer?